Skip to main content

 My research examines scale-making practices among transnational individuals and groups, their embodied enactments and entanglement in network cultures and specific rearrangements of materials.
 I analyze both how sensorimotor capacities are entangled in bodily experiences and how they are embedded in their sociocultural and technological contexts.
 So far, I have focussed on the relationship between the self, others, time and space in the context of multipresence in various sites and Polish migrations to London and South-East England.

 I am particularly interested in contemporary soundscapes, emerging Englishes, language ideologies, non-standardised speech, bodily semiotics and scale-making practices.
 Part of my work focuses on the sonic dimension of discourse, which involves working with both qualitative and quantitative methods.
-This part serves as a basis for my forthcoming book, Soundings and the Politics of Sociolinguistic Listening for Transnational Space, which will be published by Bloomsbury Academic in January 2024.
+This part serves as a basis for my recent book, Soundings and the Politics of Sociolinguistic Listening for Transnational Space, published by Bloomsbury Academic in January 2024.

 • Supervision and teaching